 Students attending this workshop will improve their structural integration skills and be able to resolve the "lingering" psycho-emotional issues in any given session.
 Most importantly, students will learn to bring their whole self, body, mind, emotions, and spirit to every session.

 William Smythe, M.A., is a pioneer in the fields of Somatic Psychology and Rolfing® Structural Integration.
-He has practiced Rolfing since 1979, served as a Faculty Member of the Rolf Institute from 1990 to 2001, and received his Masters Degree in Somatic Psychology in 2007.
-Bill is a 5th degree black belt in aikido and Sensei of the Aikido Arts Center in Santa Fe, New Mexico.
-He lives in Santa Fe with his wife, Kelly and dog, Kiko.
+He has practiced Rolfing since 1979, served as a Faculty Member of the Rolf Institute from 1990 to 2001, and received his Master’s Degree in Somatic Psychology in 2007.
+Bill is also trained in Somatic Experiencing®, Biodynamic Craniosacral Therapy, and Native American Shamanism.
+He lives and practices in Santa Fe, New Mexico.